engity-com/bifroest/docs/reference/cli/audit/merge.md

 ## Arguments

 `auditlogName` selects one or more configured audit logs by name, not segment paths.
-Each needs a complete stopped journal with its signed head.
+Each needs its signed head; Bifröst need not be stopped.
+Different journals are captured independently, not at one atomic instant.

 ## Flags {: #audit-merge-flags }